*This post may contain affiliate links. Please see my disclosure for more details!*

 My Baked Chocolate Rocky Road Cheesecake and Baked Gingerbread Cheesecake is always a success for me, but as they use different in the mix it is completely different to this.
 I spent ages and ages looking at recipes online and they are ALL so different I was confused.

 Therefore, I decided to go my own way with it, make it more realistic in my eyes and reduce the cheesecake down to an acceptable size.
-Oddly enough, using essentially 2/3 of the ingredients with some other alterations, it still took the same amount of time in the oven!
+Oddly enough, using essentially 2/3 of the ingredients with some other alterations, it still took the same amount of time in the oven.

 You might know that I have an adoration for no-bake cheesecakes, and these are still my favourite… but my family had requested one of these beauties for SOOO long, and many of my readers had asked for some baked cheesecakes so I thought I would oblige.

 Yes, this sort of cheesecake is prone to having a crack when it comes out of the oven or when it is cooling and this can be down to over mixing or even just how it happens – but this is why I always cover my baked cheesecakes in stuff!
-It doesn’t matter if it cracks in my eyes so long as it tastes delicious (which it does!).

-New York Cheesecake!
+New York Cheesecake Recipe

 Creamy & Sweet Baked New York Cheesecake with Homemade Coulis & Fresh Fruit – Definite Dinner Time Showstopper!